SWE443-TeamRed/open-bank/kanban/ToDo/JSON_serialization.md

 Description:

 Setup a JSON Serialization within SDMLib to make persitent data to be used throughout the project. i.e for testing and running our bank.

+Test the code to make sure it works as intended

 Related scenario(s):